 3. 2 minute distraction

 To ruminate means to chew over.
-It’s when your boss yells at you or you make an embarrassing mistake, or you have big fight with a friend and you just can’t stop replaying the scene in your head for days, sometimes for weeks on end.
+It’s when your boss yells at you or you make an embarrassing mistake, or you have a big fight with a friend and you just can’t stop replaying the scene in your head for days, sometimes for weeks on end.

 Spending so much time focused on upsetting and negative thoughts, actually puts you at significant risk for developing clinical depression, alcoholism, eating disorders, and even cardiovascular disease.

 The problem is, the urge to ruminate can feel really strong, so it’s a difficult habit to stop, but there are ways to combat that urge.
 Studies tell us that even a two-minute distraction is sufficient to break the urge to ruminate in that moment.

 If your thoughts are swirling in self doubt, take action to break free of them and attain a fresh perspective.
 Become immersed in a great book that moves you or watch a movie that transports you.
 Exercise.
 Go for a walk.
 Sing a song.
 In short, do what you know from experience bounces your thinking to a more optimistic place.

 If you can succeed in changing your mental channel for at least two minutes you have a chance of breaking that destructive cycle of rumination.
 By battling negative thinking, you won’t just heal your psychological wounds, you will build emotional resilience and you will thrive.